rfl-urbaniak/coherence/index.md

 (structuredNoSD(scBN, SCnodes,c("0","0","1","1","0","0"))
 ```

-The output should be self-explanatory given the paper.
+The output should be self-explanatory given the content of the paper.
 If you just care about the final scores of all possible scenarios, do this:

 ``` r
 #calculate structured coherence of all st